 This lamp is typical for the late 1950s, early 1960s.
 There is no label present.
-Unfortunately the electric parts also don’t give a clue.
-No markings on the socket or dimmer.
 The plug was made by VLM Components in the 1960s but it is in all probability not original.
 You find this lamp with several different plugs.

 Lamps with dimmers from that period are very rare.
 Dimmers were mostly to big and made of several coils.
-Since the 1960s the small TRIAC is used to do the same thing (triode for alternating current).
+Since the 1960s the small TRIAC is used for the same purpose (triode for alternating current).

 Some people say it is a German lamp.
 Others say it is a lamp designed by Angelo Lelii and produced by Arredoluce.
 Other people say it is a lamp made by Stilux, another Italian company.
-Also Angelo Brotto and Ettore Sottsass were named.
-It definitely has all the Italian looks.
+Also Angelo Brotto, Francese Del Lavoro and Ettore Sottsass were named.
+Some say Mathieu Mategot because of the gase…

 Gino Sarfatti‘s chandelier number 2072 from 1953 produced by Arteluce has some similarities.